Recession-proof business: what works and how to prepare

 7. Making decisions at speed

-Lean on accountants and bookkeepers to frame decisions.
-Southall says they're great at helping you deal with issues in the right order and making sure you have the necessary numbers to make smart decisions.
+The best approach is to lean on accountants and bookkeepers to frame decisions.
+Southall says they are great at helping you deal with issues in the right order and making sure you have the necessary numbers to make smart decisions.
+Here is how they help:

 "A regular cycle of reporting and troubleshooting can help you identify and resolve issues faster and will keep you clear-headed about the strategies you've chosen," says Southall.